hlship/threaded-conversation/README.md

 # Dialog Version

-TC has been tracking along with each new releaes of Dialog; it currently works with Dialog `0k/05`.
+TC has been tracking along with each new release of Dialog; it currently works with Dialog `0k/05`.

-# Status

-Early days yet, but showing good progress.

-Basic conversations are working reasonably well, and we have the basics of queued quips working well, but there's quite a bit that could be improved, including nags, quip suggestions, and change-of-subject logic.

 # Using Threaded Conversation